-I’m wearing the sexy bra, but it's underneath the shirt with dried spit-up on it.
-I have 15 minutes to transform haggard "just climbed around under the table trying to collect all the Cheerios" mom into hot "you know you want me" wife.
+I’m wearing a sexy bra, but it’s underneath a shirt with dried spit-up on it.
+I have 15 minutes to transform haggard, just crawled around under the table trying to collect all the Cheerios mom into hot, you know you want me wife.
 Sigh.

 Of course, our Valentine’s Day date almost didn’t even happen.

-I’d tried booking a couples massage at DePasquale in Morris Plains, but it seems the couples without kids who aren’t battling colds, running carpools and repinning crock-pot recipes beat me to it.
+I’d tried booking a couples massage at DePasquale The Spa in Morris Plains, but it seems the couples without kids who aren’t battling colds, running carpools and repinning Crock Pot recipes beat me to it.
 The earliest the salon could accommodate us was mid-March!

 If we wait that long for time away from the kids, we’ll need couples therapy.

-Good things there’s always Krogh’s, the brewpub near our house.
+Good thing there’s always Krogh’s, the brewpub near our house.
 Sure, I’ve had their Welsh rarebit 80 times, but it’s still delicious.
-And it comes with a side of a kid-free two hours.
+And it comes with a side of two kid-free hours.

 Time to knock this Valentine’s Day out of the park!

-Soon we’ve said goodbye to the kids and we’re on our way.
-And then we’re there.
-Yup, two minutes, that’s how close we live to our exciting, romantic, super-special Valentine’s Day destination.
+Soon, we’ve said goodbye to the kids and are on our way.
+Then we’re there.
+Yup, two minutes; that’s how close we live to our exciting, romantic, super-special Valentine’s Day destination.
 But at least we’re out!

 Yawn.
 Too bad I’m exhausted from a day spent breaking up fights over the coveted see-through LEGO pieces, and chasing after a toddler who’s determined to empty every box of cereal in our pantry the minute I’m not looking.

-Oh!
 Time to order our drinks.
-It’s Jack Daniels for him, red wine for me.
+It’s Jack Daniel’s for him, red wine for me.
 He makes a toast and I’m totally listening, except my mind is wandering to whether the sitter has asked my preschooler to try on the potty yet.

 Ugh, where’s the waitress?
 I’m starving!
 The last thing I ate was a leftover crust of a grilled cheese sandwich from Panera around noon.
 Plus, isn’t it getting late?
 I mean, it’s already 8:00 pm.
 I turn into a 100-year-old woman at 10:00 pm.